How to manage insomnia during pregnancy?

 You've probably seen the maternity pillow on many gift lists for mothers-to-be?
 Unsurprisingly, it's a very useful maternity accessory, both to make the breastfeeding position comfortable, and during pregnancy, to lean back or lie down comfortably.
 They come in all colors and for all tastes, and we've been told that it's not unusual to see daddy snapping them up!

-Habits for better pregnancy management
+Habits for a better pregnancy

 Certain habits and routines can be very helpful in avoiding sleep disorders!
 Here's our advice: